Hiring for Healthcare Security

 Why is this?

 Sometimes, we can have Team Members who may have a caring and compassionate concern (ethic) for others, but (for whatever reason) are not strong (morally or otherwise).
 Here they may be amazing caregivers.
 They may be warm and friendly to visitors and patients.
-However, they may lack the ability to actually create a safer environment for everyone.
+However, they may lack the ability to actually set limits and create a safer environment for everyone.
 Remember that it takes moral strength to contribute to a safe environment.
 It’s not just about physical strength (although I’m not discounting the value of physical strength).
 Families, organizations, and nations crumble when moral strength is conspicuously absent.

 Sometimes, we can have Team Members who may have strength as a primary quality but (for whatever reason) have little to no caring and compassionate concern (ethic) for others.
 Here they may be amazing Protectors, very much needed in today’s healthcare environments.
 They may be fantastic limit-setters.
 However, without a caring and compassionate concern for others, they will fall short of performance expectations in a healing environment.
 They can end up being perceived and/or acting like a bully due to their lack of a caring & compassionate concern (ethic) for others.
 The two qualities of strength & a caring/compassionate concern (ethic) for others must be married together to bring about a balanced Healthcare Security Professional.
-There must be a unity of qualities.
+There must be a unity of these qualities.

-Some may question how these two qualities, especially the caring and compassionate concern (ethic) for others, married together, are achievable in today’s violent healthcare environments.
+Some may question how these two qualities, married together, are achievable in today’s violent healthcare environments.
 I remind you this, namely that if you believe one can’t be a capable and strong Healthcare Security Professional AND also be kind, caring, and compassionate, then your philosophy of service, your training program, and your trained tactics are too unsophisticated.

 I’ve personally witnessed the embodied alliance of these qualities in countless numbers of Healthcare Security Professionals (both female and male).
 It’s amazing to see such Professionals in action, keeping others safe and leaving all persons better than they found them.
-They are true Servants of Humanity, with deep purpose in their work and a huge impact on others.
+They are true Servants of Humanity, genuine Ethical Protectors, with deep purpose in their work and a huge impact on others.

 Until later…